When is the best time to visit Madrid? It’s a buzzing city all year round, but the rhythm and activities vary from one season to another.

 Winter is the slow season for visiting Madrid.

 Besides December (including Christmas and the end of the year), the off-season is a very attractive time to visit.
 The number of tourists is significantly lower, the lodging offer is large, and the airfares are more attractive.
 You can visit most of the places at a relaxing pace and room prices are at its bottom.

 Probably the only disadvantage to coming in the winter is that all the outdoor cafes (terrazas) are closed.
 This doesn’t mean you won’t be outside exploring the city during most of the day.
 While it’s true that the temperatures can be chill, it doesn’t go below freezing often.

-If you are still unsure about your trip dates, have a look at the month-by-month events calendar.
+If you’re still unsure about your trip dates and when is the best time to visit Madrid, have a look at the month-by-month events calendar.
 It details annual special events, holidays and insider top picks – those you won’t find on regular tourist guides or at your hotel’s lobby.